kugie-app/summit/README.md

 *   **File Storage:** Minio (or any S3-compatible storage)
 *   **Validation:** Zod
 *   **Forms:** React Hook Form

+## 🚢 Deployment

+### How the Kugie Team Deploys Summit

+We use [Railway](https://railway.app/) for seamless deployment of the entire application stack:

+* **Main Application:** The Next.js application is deployed directly on Railway, which automatically handles builds and deployments from the GitHub repository.
+* **Database:** PostgreSQL is hosted as a Railway service, providing reliable database connectivity.
+* **MinIO Storage:** File storage for receipts and documents is also hosted on Railway, eliminating the need for external S3 providers.
+* **Webhook Processing:** For efficient webhook handling, the team uses Railway Functions with [Hono](https://hono.dev/) (a lightweight web framework).
+The webhook implementation can be found in the [xendit-webhook.js](xendit-webhook.js) file at the root of the project.

+This infrastructure setup provides a cost-effective, reliable deployment that scales with usage while keeping all components within the same platform for easier management.

+In the future, we're planning to have a railway template where you can one click deploy Summit to Railway.

+## 🔄 Webhook Integration

+### Xendit Payment Webhooks
+Summit is fully compatible with Xendit webhooks to automate your payment workflow:

+* **Automatic Invoice Updates:** When a payment is completed through Xendit, the webhook automatically updates the corresponding invoice status to "Paid" in your Summit dashboard.
+* **Real-time Slack Notifications:** Get instant notifications in your Slack workspace whenever a payment is received, keeping your team informed without manual checks.
+* **Secure Verification:** All incoming webhook requests are verified using Xendit's callback verification token to ensure data integrity and security.

+To set up Xendit webhooks:
+1. Configure your Xendit dashboard to point to your Summit instance's webhook endpoint (`/api/webhooks/xendit`)
+2. Ensure your `XENDIT_CALLBACK_VERIFICATION_TOKEN` is properly set in your environment variables
+3. Configure Slack notifications by adding your Slack webhook URL to the environment variables:

 ## 🏁 Getting Started